cschweimer/TravellingSalesmanProblem/README.md

 # Travelling Salesman Problem
 This repository contains Jupyter Notebooks with solutions for various Travelling Salesman and Route Optimisation Problems.
+Implementations include:
-Implementations include Roundtrip for one or multiple salesmen, Pickup and Delivery to one location.
+- Roundtrip for one or multiple salesmen
+- Pickup and Delivery to one location

 The problems to be solved are being created on a 100x100 grid with various number of locations.
 One or more locations are chosen as the start location and one location is chosen as the destination location.